manosim/manos.im/content/pages/about.md

-Title: About pagee
+Title: About Me
 Slug: about

-This is an about page!
+Template: about